 What Is A Second Mortgage?

 A second mortgage is an additional mortgage taken on a property with an existing mortgage.
-The rates of a second mortgage are usually higher than the first because the second lender stands a greater risk of not getting paid.
+The rates of a second mortgage are usually higher than the first mortgage because the second lender stands a greater risk of not getting paid.
 In case the borrower defaults and a foreclosure is needed to pay back the loans, the first lender will be paid first, but the second lender might not be paid in full.

 Call Us Today +1 (514) 613-6089